skip to main content

 MLB.TV features live, in-depth stats alongside the game you’re watching as seen here on a computer browser.

 MLB.TV includes some solid features like DVR controls for live games, home and away TV and radio broadcast feeds, and hundreds of on-demand highlights, classic games, and documentaries.
-You also get At Bat (formerly known as MLB Audio) included with your subscription—featuring audio access to every game regardless of blackouts and live video of 7,000+ Minor League Baseball games.
+You also get MLB Network and MLB At Bat (formerly MLB Audio) included with your subscription—featuring audio access to every game regardless of blackouts and live video of 7,000+ Minor League Baseball games.

 You can sign up for MLB.TV directly on the MLB website or through certain third-party streaming services like Amazon Prime Video and ESPN+.